Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

-So if there’s a way I can reduce those costs – I’m open for business.
+So if there’s a way I can get more out of them – I’m open for business.

-- 1.75% cash back rewards on all purchases with no limits
+- 1% cash back rewards on all purchases with no limits,

-All three of those benefits appeal to me on a personal level and if you’re a Rogers client they should be of interest to you as well.
-Especially if you travel and are able to charge your foreign spending on a credit card.
+All 3 of those benefits appeal to me on a personal level, and they should be of interest to you as well if you travel to the U.S. and are able to charge your U.S. dollar spending on a credit card.

-1.75% cashback is far better than the generic 1% most no fee cards offer.
+1% cashback is on par with what most no fee cards offer.